-Existing planning policy for the area is set out through a combination of national planning policies (see the National Planning Policy Framework: NPPF2), the London Plan3 and the Brent Core Strategy4.
+Existing planning policy for the area is set out through a combination of national planning policies (see the National Planning Policy Framework: NPPF), the London Plan and the Brent Core Strategy.

-These provide strategic policy directions.
-But, there is very little planning policy at present that is specific to Sudbury Town.
-The aspiration is that the neighbourhood plan will present locally-specific policies and proposals that will help shape the future of Sudbury Town.
+These provide strategic policy directions, but, there is very little planning policy at present that is specific to Sudbury Town.
+The neighbourhood plan will present locally-specific policies and proposals that will help shape the future of Sudbury Town.